Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: Evaluation of causal effects

 \section{Evaluation of causal effects}

-In this paper we formulate the questions of interest and compute appropriate answers within the formal language developed by J. Pearl \citep[see for example][Chapter 3]{PearlB} which we summarize briefly below.
-It may be useful to note that, in Pearl's framework, the joint distribution of the observed variables in the DAG is assumed to be known, or estimated from observed frequencies, and the formal language is required to evaluate causal effects by taking into proper account the causal relations described by the DAG.
-The fact that certain variables are or are not endogenous, is irrelevant when we estimate the statistical model, as long as the conditional independencies implies by the DAG are true.
-However, while in a non-parametric context certain causal effects may not be estimable from the joint distribution of the observable variables, in our semi-parametric framework, once the statistical model is identifiable, any causal effect of interest may be easily computed from the estimated latent distribution.
+Once a causal DAG has been estimated, seveal questions of interest can be formulated within the formal language developed by J. Pearl \citep[see for example][Chapter 3]{PearlB} which we summarize briefly below.
+This formal language allows to evaluate causal effects by taking into proper account the causal relations described by the DAG and the role of unobserved confounders.
+However, while in a non-parametric context certain causal effects may not be estimable from the joint distribution of the observable variables, because our model is semi-parametric and identifiable, any causal effect of interest may be easily computed from the estimated latent distribution.